 The time contained in this string depends on the time mode of the Sonoma.
 For example, if you want the time in this string to be UTC, then set the time mode of the Sonoma to UTC.
-(You can do this by using the console port (see systimemodeconfig in Chapter 9 - Console Port Control and Status).
+(You can do this by using the front-panel keypad/display or the console port (see systimemodeconfig in Chapter 9 - Console Port Control and Status).
 The following string is sent once each second: